'Carrie Fisher's Dog' Says Goodbye to 'Mommy'

 “Saddest tweets to tweet,” the post read.
 “Mommy is gone.
 I love you.”

-The dog—named Gary—became a frequent companion for Fisher in her later years and a celebrity in his own right.
+The dog — named Gary — became a frequent companion for Fisher in her later years and a celebrity in his own right.
 Fisher brought the pet along to interviews and often shared images of the animal on social media.
-Gary’s Twitter account—named “Carrie Fisher’s Dog”—has attracted 26,000 Twitter followers in the past two years, though it remains unclear who actually posts the messages.
+Gary’s Twitter account — named “Carrie Fisher’s Dog” — has attracted 26,000 Twitter followers in the past two years, though it remains unclear who actually posts the messages.